-Our de-sexing surgeries are performed on weekdays with an admission time between 8am and 9am and discharge time generally from 3pm onwards.
-We are more than happy to try and accommodate times around your schedule, just let our team know on booking.
+Our de-sexing surgeries are performed on weekdays with an admission time between 8am and 9am and discharge time generally from 5pm onwards to allow them time to recover (or sooner if they’re up and eating well).

 Rabbits can be housed both indoors and outdoors.
 There should always be a minimum floor space of 1.5m x 1.5m per rabbit.
 The minimum recommended enclosure size for a pair of average size rabbits is 3m x 2m x 1m according to the Rabbit Welfare Association and Fund.